 However, the mobile is utilizing the 4GB RAM very well.
 Even if you switch between the apps, there is no lag while re-opening or shuffling between the apps.

 Coming to the camera quality, the rear camera comes with many features and one among them is the object stabilization.
 It helps you shoot the moving objects by locking them.
 The camera samples came out with decent quality in both outdoor and indoor conditions.
 However, it is not the best 13MP camera in its price range.
 I can give just 75% to the camera.
 The front facing camera however is pretty good.
-Do check below for sample images and videos.
+Do check below for sample videos.

 The Yunicorn mobile runs on the AOS (Android on Steroids) based on the Lollipop 5.1.1.
 The OS is similar to the stock Android and facilitates in faster navigation.
 YU also announced that the users will be getting the Marshmallow update pretty soon.
 So, you can enjoy the latest OS in the coming days.